 Politely refuse to discuss any of the facts except the most basic: where, when, the type of accident, the vehicles involved if it was a traffic accident, and the identity of any witnesses.
 Say that your investigation of the accident is still continuing and that you will discuss the facts further "at the appropriate time."
-Later, you will be making a written demand for compensation in which you will describe the accident in detail.
+Later, you will probably be sending a personal injury demand letter in which you will describe the accident in detail.

-As soon as your conversation is over, write down all the information you received over the phone, as well as whatever information you gave to, or requests you made of, the person with whom you spoke.
+As soon as your conversation is over, write down all the information you received over the phone, as well as whatever information you gave to (or requests you made of) the person with whom you spoke.

 In your first contact with an insurance adjuster, make it clear that you will not be discussing much on the phone.
 Not only should you give very limited information in this first phone call, as discussed above, but you should also set clear limits on any further phone contact.